UnsafePointer/shinobu/README.md

 * Scanline rendering: the PPU emulation is driven by a scanline renderer, LCD timing effects are not working and games like Prehistorik Man won't run correctly.
 * Cartridge supported: MBC1 (RAM+BATTERY), MBC3 (RAM+BATTERY+TIMER), MBC5 (RAM+BATTERY), everything else won't run at all.
 * Game Boy Color emulation **requires** a bootstrap ROM.
-* The OpenGL renderer can be slow in some integrated graphic cards.

 ## Acknowledgments